ProfessionalWiki/SemanticBundle/README.md

 This version of Semantic Bundle requires PHP 7.1+ and MediaWiki 1.31+.

 Semantic Bundle is maintained by [Professional.Wiki].
-Contact us for [MediaWiki development], [managed wiki hosting] or [professional MediaWiki support].
+Contact us for [MediaWiki development], [managed wiki hosting] or [MediaWiki support].

 ## Bundled extensions